Grilled Flank Steak with a Delicious Chimichurri Sauce

 What I did have was white wine vinegar, real Sherry, and a bunch of cilantro.
 Since I didn’t want to run to the store for all the necessary ingredients to make a classic Chimichurri Sauce, I adapted.

-Results – a delicious meal, a new recipe, fuel economy.
+A delicious meal, a new recipe, fuel economy.
 I used most of the sauce for a marinade and kept a portion aside for finishing the dish but in Argentina where I think this sauce originated, they serve it in bowls to top grilled foods including meat, chicken, or vegetables.

 The sauce has a tangy flavor, but what I like about it most is how fresh it is.
 Try to use only fresh ingredients if you can find them.
 It really makes a difference with this recipe.